 Water stress and access to clean water is a growing global problem.
 Tele2 acknowledges that fresh water is a scarce resource, and aim to foster responsible water stewardship in all its facilities.
 Through the water usage in its operations, the information and technology industry is part of the problem, but can also be part of the solution.
 IoT and smart technologies create opportunities to manage and monitor water supply and increase water efficiency to reduce the negative impacts on ecosystems, climate, etc.

 Since 2021, Tele2 measures the water consumption from operations as a first step towards identifying potential measures to reduce water usage and limiting the negative impact on water critical locations.
-Tele2 plans to implement a water management system during 2022 to further address the topic of water consumption.
-Tele2 is committed to annually monitor and report on the water use in offices and data centers, and is committed to set a target for water consumption in our operations in 2023 once enough data is available.
+Tele2 plans to implement a water management system during 2023 to further address the topic of water consumption.
+Tele2 is committed to annually monitor and report on the water use in offices and data centers and strive towards a more efficient use of water.
+Tele2 is committed to set a target for water consumption in our operations in 2023 once enough data is available.

 Water consumption from operations (Mega Liter)